-Students who elect to work for the Bachelor of Science Degree in the Sciences with a major in geology are advised to follow the program set forth in the degree plans of this catalog and in addition obtain adequate training in chemistry, at least an elementary course in physics, preferably physics through electricity, mathematics through calculus, a course in ordinary surveying, and drawing through descriptive geometry.
+Students who elect to work for the Bachelor of Science Degree in the Sciences with a major in geology are advised to obtain adequate training in chemistry, at least an elementary course in physics, preferably physics through electricity, mathematics through calculus, a course in ordinary surveying, and drawing through descriptive geometry.
 The student should also elect the English course in technical writing, and a course in public speaking.
 Students intending to major in the paleontological field should be adequately grounded in the biological sciences.